zb8787/Medical-Meeting-Interface/README.md

 Motivation: Due to COVID-19, almost all doctor appointments start from a phone call examination.
 The current system can be improved to facilitate better patient and doctor communication.

-Need: A better way to understand phone call or virtual examination content, and in turn optimizing virtual medical appointments.
+Need: A better way to understand phone call or virtual examination content, and in turn optimize virtual medical appointments.

 Goal: An interface for patients and doctors to upload recorded telecommunications, and perform further analysis on the recordings.